Ed. note: This case study is a selection from the

 Section: Why Design -

-metrics of effectiveness, design educators, students
+branding, identity design, design educators, students

 External Resources (cont.)